-- When Device Manager opens, locate the problematic driver, right click it and choose Uninstall.
+- When Device Manager opens, locate the problematic driver, right-click it, and choose Uninstall.

 - Restart your computer.

 After you remove a certain driver, Windows 10 will replace it with a default driver, and if the default driver works well, you can continue using it.

 It’s worth mentioning that antivirus software can also be a common cause for BSoD errors, therefore it’s advised to uninstall any third-party antivirus software that you have installed.

-To be sure that a problem is caused by a software, you can always start your PC in Safe Mode.
+To be sure that a problem is caused by software, you can always start your PC in Safe Mode.
 To do that, follow these steps:

 - Restart your computer few times while it boots.
 This should start Automatic Repair process.